openworm/org.geppetto.docs/source/geppettomodel.md

 to a variable or to a type (the default value) a concept that once again exists in every programming language.
-There are different kinds of values defined in the Geppetto meta-model and every existing type has pretty much a corresponding value defined.
+There are different kinds of values defined in the Geppetto meta-model and every existing type has pretty much one or more corresponding values defined.

 ### Model at runtime

 The Geppetto model is created on the backend usually from a EMF specification file (xmi).
-Internal types and values can be retrieved from possibly any file type through a specific **Model Interpreter**.
+Domain specific Geppetto types and values are created dynamically at runtime from possibly any file format provided a **Model Interpreter** is available for that format.

 Upon receiving a Geppetto Model from the backend, when loading a given Geppetto Project, the frontend will instantiate it.